NahidSR/Exotic-Harmonium/README.md

 # The Exotic Harmonium
-Here I will peresent codes used for development of Exotic Harmonium.
+Here I will peresent some codes used for development of Exotic Harmonium.
 They have been categorized in the following folders:<br/>
 - Variation Method
 - Finite Element Method (FEM)